hbctraining/Training-modules/new_basic_shell/04_shell_scripts.md

 We are finally ready to see what makes the shell such a powerful programming environment.
 To create our first script, we are going to take some of the commands we have run previously and save them into a file so that we can **re-run all those operations** again later, by typing just **one single command**.
 For historical reasons, a bunch of commands saved in a file is referred to as shell script, but make no mistake, this is actually a small program!

+#### File extension for shell scripts
 Interestingly, when working with Shell or on the command line you can give files any (or no) extension (.txt, .tsv, .csv, etc.).
-Similarly, for a shell script you don't need a specific extension.
-However, it is best practice to give shell scripts the extension `.sh`.
+Similarly, for a shell script you *don't need a specific extension*.
+However, it is **best practice to give shell scripts the extension `.sh`**.
 This is helpful to your future self and your collaborators to identify that a given file is a shell script.

 Move over to the `other` directory and create a new file using `vim`.
 We will call our script `listing.sh`: